Is There a Link Between Social Media and Drug Addiction?

 Social media is inescapable in today’s world.
-Facebook, Instagram, Twitter and multiple other platforms promote a constantly connection with friends and family.
+Facebook, Instagram, Twitter, and multiple other platforms promote a constant connection with friends and family.
 When you’re in recovery, social media may not factor high on your list of worries.
 But is there a link between social media and drug addiction?
 What about alcohol addiction?
 In this short guide, we’ll explore these questions and look at how you can put the power of social media to work for your sobriety.

-Link between social media and addiction
+The link between social media and drug addiction

 There’s a lot of information online about how social media can influence a substance use disorder.
 Here are 3 different ways that social media may contribute to addiction: